DauntlessDev/DauntlessDev/README.md

 ### Hey there!👋
-I'm Brave Leuterio, a software engineer who enjoys learning new stuff.
+I'm Brave Leuterio, a software engineer student who enjoys learning new stuff.
 I love designing and creating my applications from scratch.